deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

-Experienced developers and maintainers know that in any sufficiently complex system, the best course of action is to *remove* complexity which is what V2 releases achieve:
+Experienced developers and maintainers know that in any sufficiently complex system, the best course of action is to *remove* complexity which is what V2 releases achieve on two levels:

 - The [massive "keycontacts" rework in the chatmail core Rust library](https://github.com/chatmail/core/pull/6796) added 4969 and removed 6299 lines of code, netting to an impressive **removal of 1330 Lines of Code**.